 Hostels in Japan, from what I saw, have Kitchens so buying some bread and eggs or cereal and milk when you get to a hostel is a great way to save money on breakfast costs and means you do not need to spend ages trying to find food in the morning.

-Some hostels also include breakfast in their rates so look out for this.
+Some hostels also include breakfast in their rates so look out for this as a good way of how to save money in Japan.

 On this note, the Supermarkets in Japan, mainly 7/11 and Family Mart, have some really good food options.